Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Abstract

 \section{Abstract}

 The demise of Moore's Law and Dennard Scaling has revived interest in specialized computer architectures and accelerators.
-Verification and testing of this hardware heavily uses cycle-accurate simulation of register-transfer-level (RTL) designs.
-The best software RTL simulators can simulate designs at 1--1000~kHz, i.e., more than three orders of magnitude slower than hardware.
-Faster simulation can increase productivity by speeding design iterations and permitting more exhaustive exploration.
+Verification and testing of this hardware depend heavily upon cycle-accurate simulation of register-transfer-level (RTL) designs.
+The fastest software RTL simulators can simulate designs at 1--1000~kHz, i.e., more than three orders of magnitude slower than hardware.
+Improved simulators can increase designers' productivity by speeding design iterations and permitting more exhaustive exploration.